ErVuL/uacpy/README.md

 >
 > UACPY is *not* production‑ready.
 Expect missing features,
 > inconsistencies, and the need for validation.
 >
-> #### To user's of v0.3.x:
->
-> The changes between v0.3.x and v0.4.x are big, some of the API changed too..
-> This was done in order to clean up, harmonized and simplify the usage and
-> maintainability.
-You will have to fully reinstall to compile RAMGeo, update
-> AT and fetch data if you want to.
-Moreover, it comes with its bag of new
-> features, including:
->   - RAMGeo
->   - Last updated version of AT toolbox
->   - Environment data fetching layer (based on GPS and date)
->   - Basic map plot and overview
->   - Basic SONAR performances
->   - Constant-Q transform family
->   - Ice support
->   - API harmonization
->
 > #### Use of LLM and definitive API
 >